 “I am pleased to hear that proposals from the Institute of Educational Policy (IEP) are being considered to reduce the curriculum, focusing on quality rather than quantity,” Mitsotakis concluded.

-Opposition party SYRIZA reacts to Mitsotakis’ visit: “He should be ashamed of the state of education, not make victory statements”
+Opposition party SYRIZA reacts to Mitsotakis’ visit: “He should be ashamed of the state of education, not making victory statements”

-SYRIZA, Greece’s left-wing opposition party, strongly criticised Mitsotakis’ remarks.
+The centre-left opposition party SYRIZA strongly criticised Mitsotakis’ remarks.

 “He should be ashamed, not making victory statements.
 Mr Mitsotakis continues with his meaningless visits to ministries, making announcements that demonstrate he has no coherent plan to support key pillars of the state such as education and healthcare, apart from serving private interests,” the party stated.

-They pointed out several areas where the government has failed, including the lack of support for public schools, the issue of school infrastructure, the unresolved staffing shortages in schools, and the barriers imposed by the Special Admission Threshold for university entrance, which leaves thousands of students without access to higher education and results in vacant places at public universities.
-SYRIZA also criticised the failure of the government’s evaluation system, the patronage in the public school system, and the disciplinary harassment of over 2,000 teachers.
+The party pointed out several areas where the government has failed, including the lack of support for public schools, the issue of school infrastructure, the unresolved staffing shortages in schools, and the barriers created by the Special Admission Threshold for university entrance, which leaves thousands of students without access to higher education and results in vacant places at public universities.
+SYRIZA also criticised the failure of the government’s evaluation system, patronage practices in public schools, and the disciplinary harassment of over 2,000 teachers, among other failures.

 “They didn’t say a word about these issues because these are their political choices,” SYRIZA concluded.